h1tenM/Probability_Dist_Calculator/README.md

 A Flask-based web application for visualizing and calculating various probability distributions.
 This tool is designed to help students and educators understand probability theory by providing interactive visualizations and calculations for both continuous and discrete probability distributions.

+## 🌐 Live Demo

+Visit the live application: [Probability Distribution Calculator](https://probability-dist-calculator.onrender.com)

+> **Note**: This app is hosted on Render's free tier, which means it may take 30-60 seconds to spin up if it hasn't been accessed recently.

 ## Features

 - Interactive visualization of PDFs and CDFs